Palak-2003/OctaNet_June/TODO LIST/README.md

 - **CSS:** Utilized for styling and visual enhancements.
 - **JavaScript:** Implemented the app's interactive features and functionality.
 - **Bootstrap:** Leveraged Bootstrap's CSS and JavaScript components for rapid prototyping and responsive design.

-## Installation and Usage

-To use the To-Do web app, follow these steps:

-1. Clone the repository to your local machine using `git clone https://github.com/jaffarsdq/To-Do-web-app.git`.
-2. Navigate to the project directory: `cd to-do-web-app`.
-3. Open the `index.html` file in your preferred web browser.
-4. Start adding tasks to your to-do list by entering the task description in the input field and clicking the "Add" button.
-5. Use the "Delete" button to remove tasks from the list if needed.
-6. To edit a task, click the "Edit" button, update the task description, and click the "Save" button.
-7. To mark a task as completed, click the "Finished" button.
-The task will be moved to the end of the list.
-8. To view only the pending tasks, click the "Get Pending Tasks" button.

-## Future Enhancements

-While the current version of the To-Do web app provides basic functionality, here are some potential future enhancements:

-- **User Accounts:** Implement user account functionality to allow multiple users to have separate to-do lists.
-- **Task Prioritization:** Introduce the ability to assign priorities to tasks, enabling users to focus on the most important ones.
-- **Task Categories and Filtering:** Add task categories and implement filtering options based on categories to better organize and view tasks.
-- **Due Dates and Reminders:** Incorporate due dates for tasks and provide reminders to help users stay on track with deadlines.
-- **Data Persistence:** Integrate a backend or database solution to store tasks, allowing users to access their to-do lists from any device.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements